SebastianBerc/Repositories/README.md

 $repository->findBy('activated', true, ['id']);
 ```

-Find a model (only first result) by its specified columns and values presented as array:
+find a model (only first result) by its specified columns and values presented as array:

 ```
 // Definition: